platcham/cam-putting-py/readme.md

-# Webcam based putting simulation for GSPRO utilizing the R10 connector:
+# Webcam based putting simulation for GSPRO utilizing the R10 and MLM2Pro connector:

 Calculation includes BallSpeed in MPH and HLA of the putt.
 Initial insperation on the solution comes from natter where I forked the initial OpenCV code.